 Baptism is thus the beginning of a new life, a spiritual life, a life of involvement, a life made of faith, hope, and love.

-Parents can request baptism for their small child.
+Parents can request baptism for their baby or small child (0-7).
 The Church then requires only one condition: that there is a reasonable hope that this child will grow up in the Christian faith.
-In other words, his parents, godfather and/or godmother must show a willingness and an ability to make Jesus known to their child when he’ll be older, to help him love and imitate Jesus.
-That’s why the Christian community offers the parents some preparatory sessions: it is important that they perfectly understand the meaning of what they are asking for, the ritual that they will be celebrating, and the involvement it entails.
+In other words, his parents, godfather and/or godmother must show a willingness and an ability to make Jesus known to their child when they are older, to help them love and imitate Jesus.
+That is why the Christian community offers the parents some preparatory sessions: it is important that they understand the meaning of what they are asking for, the ritual that they will be celebrating, and the involvement it entails.

-For more information on the baptism of small children, please click here.
+For more information on the baptism of babies and small children, please click here.

 Older children, teenagers, and adults can request baptism for themselves.
 In that case, the Christian community will accompany the candidates on a journey that will help them really develop a living relationship with Jesus and with their brothers and sisters in the Church.
 This process is called the Rite of Christian Initiation of Adults — the RCIA (or, in the case of older children, the Rite of Christian Initiation of School-Age Children - the RCISAC).